HITECHCRIME/HC_SG128_Roped/README.md

 blame it on BLOSSOM
 SOME OF THEM LIKE ARSON
-fuckin' then larcens / (fucking being nicer)
+FUCKING BEING NICER BROKE ALL / fuckin' then larcens / (ashed all)
-(ashed all) BROKE ALL

-suck it all gone
+supplies are all gone
 GOAL GANG, GO GET IT ON
-- - - - THIS PLACE UP
+TEAR THIS PLACE UP

 GOT IT ALL roghten (RIGHT THEN)
-TOTALLY WOULD HAVE GOTTEN (the fuck out of) facts (brother) but I'D RATHER SAY NO
+TOTALLY WOULD HAVE GOTTEN (the fuck out of) facts (brother) BUT I'D RATHER SAY NO

 STICK IT IN THE POCKET FOR SURVIVAL
-HIDE IT (what happens) UNDER BREATH, wrapped up?
+HIDE IT (what happens) UNDER BREATH, wrap UP
 DIG IT UP, GRAVEYARD

-suck it up braveheart
+SUCK IT UP BRAVEHEART

 ```